 Mako Surgical Corp.
-(MAKO) plunged 43 percent after cutting its sales forecast for the RIO robotic arm system for the second time in two months.
+(MAKO:US) plunged 43 percent after cutting its sales forecast for the RIO robotic arm system for the second time in two months.

 Mako dropped $10.60 to close at $14.01 in New York, its biggest one-day decline since the shares began trading in February 2008.
 The stock has fallen 57 percent this year.